esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ## Testing relative to a threshhold (TREAT)

-When there is a lot of differential expression, sometimes we may want to cut-off on a fold change threshold, as well as a p-value threshold, so that we follow up on the most biologically significant genes.
-However, it is not recommended to simply rank by p-value and then discard genes with small logFC’s, as this has been shown to increase the false discovery rate.
+When you have a huge list of differentially expressed genes, sometimes we may want to set cut-offs so we can follow up on the most biologically relevant genes.However, it is not recommended to simply rank by p-value as this has been shown to increase the false discovery rate (i.e. a rate of .
 In other words, you are not controlling the false discovery rate at 5% any more.
 There is a function called `treat` in limma that performs this style of analysis correctly (McCarthy et al. 2009).
+<br/><br/>
-TREAT will simply take a user-specified log fold change cut-off and recalculate the moderated t-statistics and p-values with the new information about logFC.
+**TREAT** will simply take a user-specified log-fold change cut-off and recalculate modified t-statistics and p-values with the new information about logFC.
 There are thousands of genes differentially expressed in this `basalpregnant-basallactate` comparison, so let's rerun the analysis applying TREAT and similar thresholds to what was used in the Fu paper: **an adjusted P value of 0.01 (1% false discovery rate) and a log-fold-change cutoff of 0.58 (equivalent to a fold change of 1.5).**

 > ## Hands-on: Testing relative to a threshold (TREAT)
 >